 Spray paint is easy to distress because the paint layer is really thin.
 I usually go with higher grit sandpaper to distress spray painted items.
 More info on the grit size of sandpaper is coming up.

-FolkArt Home Decor Chalk Finish Paint, Chalk type paints, Caromal Colours Paint , Beyond Paint, Annie Sloan Chalk Paint, and other specialty furniture paints adhere to furniture really well.
-These paints also distress really well but it takes a little more elbow grease to remove the paint.
+FolkArt Home Decor Chalk Finish Paint, Chalk-type paints, Caromal Colours Paint, Beyond Paint, Annie Sloan Chalk Paint, and other specialty furniture paints adhere to furniture really well.
+These paints also distress really well, but removing the paint takes a little more elbow grease.

 How to save damaged MDF furniture with primer and paint